AADARSH96/aadarsh.github.io/content/about.md

 title = "About Me"
 +++

-Hi, I'm **Aadarsh Gaikwad**, a passionate **Software Developer** and **Data Scientist** with a strong foundation in building data-driven solutions and leveraging cutting-edge technologies to solve real-world problems.
-I hold a **Master’s in Data Science** from **Northeastern University**, where I specialized in Machine Learning, Big Data, Natural Language Processing, and Cloud Computing.
+Hi, I'm **Aadarsh Gaikwad**, a passionate **Software Developer** with a strong foundation in building data-driven solutions and leveraging cutting-edge technologies to solve real-world problems.
+I hold a **Master’s in Data Science** from **Northeastern University**, where I specialized in Machine Learning, Big Data, Artificial Intelligence, and Cloud Computing.

 Over the years, I've had the opportunity to work with leading organizations like **J.P.
 Morgan Chase & Co**, **Wells Fargo**, and **Cognizant Technology Solutions**, where I honed my skills in software development, data engineering, and cloud computing.
 My experience spans:
 - Building scalable **data pipelines** and optimizing **big data workflows**.